Living-Lemming/Villager-Pickup-Mod/README.md

 After making changes, you don't have to restart!
 Just use the `/villager-pickup reload` Command.

+You can also use the Ingame Config Editor using `/villager-pickup config-gui`.

 ## Usage

 Simply shift right-click on a Villager.
 The villager will be converted into a spawn egg.